-- Authorised school personnel know where the medication is stored, and to whom it belongs. - The medication is readily accessible at all times. - Ensuring the student has been correctly identified before administering any medication. - School personnel are informed of, or can quickly find out, the correct dosage. - School personnel are trained in administering the medication, where necessary. - A process is established for who is to contact the parent/caregiver, ambulance and medical practitioner and when contact is to be made. - If an ambulance is called, the ambulance officer should be advised of what medication, if any, has been administered. - Information should be recorded about - o what time the emergency occurred - who took action - what action was taken - who else was there
+- Authorised school personnel know where the medication is stored, and to whom it belongs. - The medication is readily accessible at all times. - Ensuring the student has been correctly identified before administering any medication. - School personnel are informed of, or can quickly find out, the correct dosage. - School personnel are trained in administering the medication, where necessary. - A process is established for who is to contact the parent/caregiver, ambulance and medical practitioner and when contact is to be made. - If an ambulance is called, the ambulance officer should be advised of what medication, if any, has been administered. - · Information should be recorded about - what time the emergency occurred - who took action - what action was taken - who else was there

-Current best practice emergency actions are to be displayed in all First Aid rooms and are included in Appendix 3.
+Current best practice emergency actions are to be displayed in all First Aid rooms.